CaptainCrouton89/images/README.md

-# MCP Server Boilerplate
+# MCP Image Tools Server

-A starter template for building MCP (Model Context Protocol) servers.
-This boilerplate provides a clean foundation for creating your own MCP server that can integrate with Claude, Cursor, or other MCP-compatible AI assistants.
+A comprehensive MCP (Model Context Protocol) server that provides AI image generation and editing capabilities.
+This server integrates with Claude, Cursor, or other MCP-compatible AI assistants to offer powerful image manipulation tools.

 ## Purpose